 Dealing With The Stall

-At this point, the temperature rise may slow down, a phase known as “the stall.”
-This happens when the meat “sweats,” causing moisture to evaporate and cool the surface, slowing down the cooking process.
+At this point, the rise in temperature may slow down, a phase known as “the stall.”
+This happens when the meat “sweats,” causing moisture to evaporate and cooling the surface, slowing the cooking process.

 You have two options: